Thick Soergel calculus in type A: Expression graphs and the idempotent

-\begin{notation} Let $w$ be an element of $S_n$.
-Let $\tilde{\Gamma_w}$ be the (finite) set of reduced expressions for $w$.
-We give $\tilde{\Gamma_w}$ the structure of an undirected graph by placing an edge between $x$ and $y$ if and only if they are related by a single application of either $s_is_js_i=s_js_is_j$ for $i,j$ adjacent, or $s_is_j=s_js_i$ for $i,j$ distant.
-We may distinguish between these two different kinds of edges, calling the former \emph{adjacent edges} and the latter \emph{distant edges}.
-Let $\Gamma_w$ be the graph which is the quotient of $\tilde{\Gamma}$ by all distant edges; that is, one identifies any two vertices connected by a distant edge, and removes the distant edges.
-To simplify things, we will often write a reduced expression as a sequence of indices; for instance, $121$ or $1,2,1$ for $s_1s_2s_1$.
-We call $\tilde{\Gamma_w}$ the \emph{expanded expression graph} and $\Gamma_w$ the \emph{(conflated) expression graph}.
-We may place an orientation on the expression graph, or on the adjacent edges of the expanded expression graph, using the \emph{lexicographic partial order}, so that arrows always go from $i,i+1,i$ to $i+1,i,i+1$.
+We may place an orientation on the adjacent edges of the expanded expression graph, using the \emph{lexicographic partial order}, so that arrows always go from $i(i+1)i$ to $(i+1)i(i+1)$.
+The distant edges remain unoriented.
 When we speak of an \emph{oriented path} in $\tilde{\Gamma}$, we refer to a path which may follow distant edges freely, but can only follow adjacent edges along the orientation.
 A \emph{reverse oriented path} is an oriented path backwards.
-When we say \emph{path} with no specification, we refer to any path, which may follow the adjacent edges in either direction. \end{notation}
+When we say \emph{path} with no specification, we refer to any path, which may follow the adjacent edges in either direction. \end{defn}

 \begin{example} The expanded expression graph for $21232$ in $S_4$. \igc{1}{21232graph} \end{example}